Level-1-Developer/CSU33013-Project/README.md

 ### A brief description of the existing action items system
 <p align="justify">The action items system supports marketing campaigns that allow Dell to reengage customers who have abandoned their carts through email.
 A series of microservices across Cart & Personalization communicates with each other through HTTP as well as AMQP to allow for the events to be processed accordingly.
 Events are stored in a Postgres database to allow persistence of up to four weeks.
 Currently management and visibility of the events are cumbersome and not efficient.
-For example, to see how many customers would receive abandoned cart emails that contain a specific product, require an engineer to write dedicated queries in the production database which is not practical.</p>
+For example, to see how many customers would receive abandoned cart emails that contain a specific product, this would require an engineer to write dedicated queries in the production database which is not practical.</p>
 <br>

 ![image](https://user-images.githubusercontent.com/34750736/161156525-6726ab50-8aad-4072-97fd-49ecd4274759.png)